Peachball/Roguelike/README.md

 #TODO List:

- -display corresponding player item, to the item on the ground, on playscreen
+1. display corresponding player item, to the item on the ground, on playscreen

- -display help toolbar thing for items in inventory screen
+2. establish a way to determine field of view

- -establish a way to determine field of view
+3. add more variety to the map (e.g. dungeon spawners, etc.)

- -add more variety to the map (e.g. dungeon spawners, etc.)
+4. Add fair, balanced item generation.